misterfish/stick/README.md

 ### Bitwise math
 	// --- 1) use the functional form

-	import { bitwiseOr, bitwiseShiftBy, } from 'stick'
-	4 | bitwiseOr (9) // 13
+	import { bitwiseOr, bitwiseShiftBy, } from 'stick-js' 4 | bitwiseOr (9) // 13

 	// --- or 2) do your bitwise math in a separate source file and omit the `defineBinaryOperator` headers.
 	// ------

+### Why not use lodash?

+- you don't need to carry around the _
+- free functions are far more flexible than dotted ones
+- predictable semantics based on English